Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 This tutorial demonstrates creating a system design running on the AI Engine, PS, and Programmable logic.
 The AI Engine domain contains a simple graph consisting of 3 kernels.
 These kernels are connected by both windows and streams.
 The PL domain contains data movers that provide input and capture output from the AI Engine.
 The PS domain contains a host application that controls the entire system.
 You'll validate the design running on these heterogeneous domains by first emulating the hardware and then running on actual hardware.

 This tutorial steps through software emulation, hardware emulation and hardware flow in the context of a complete Versal ACAP system integration.
-Different Makefile's are provided, which can be used to suit your own needs in a different context.
 By default, the Makefile is set for `sw_emu`.
-If you need to build for `hw_emu`,`hw`, use the corresponding Makefiles as instructed in corresponding sections.
+If you need to build for `hw_emu`,`hw`, use the corresponding TARGET option as instructed in corresponding sections.

 **IMPORTANT**: Before beginning the tutorial make sure you have read and followed the *Vitis Software Platform Release Notes* (v2022.1) for setting up software and installing the VCK190 base platform.